TABLE of CONTENTS: Because this section is lengthy I have summarized its subdivisions below:

 vii.)
 Thomas MELROSE ( 30 May 1885 – 1962)

 The seventh child of the family, Thomas Melrose, was born May 30, 1885.
-On 10 October 1911 when he married Mary Burt (1879-1970) in Edinburgh both of them were working as sorting clerks and Telegraphists for the Post Office.
-Their first child, David Melrose (31 Jan1912-2007) was born in Edinburgh while the family was living at 36 Roseburn Crescent with Thomas’s brother Andrew Melrose but the family moved to Australia later in 1912.
-Their second child, Andrew Burt Melrose (1914-1983) was born at Warrachnabeal, Victoria.
-Twins, Thomas Allan Melrose (1916-2009) and Edith Blair Melrose (1916-1997) were born in 1916.
-I think that descendants of these children still live in Australia but I have not been in touch with them so have no further information on the family.
+On October 10, 1911 when he married Mary Burt (1879-1970) in Edinburgh both of them were working as Sorting Clerks and Telegraphists for the Post Office.
+Their first child, David Melrose (Jan 31, 1912 – 2007) was born in Edinburgh.
+Mary was staying at 36 Roseburn Crescent with Thomas’s brother Andrew Melrose who registered the birth.
+Thomas had gone on to Australia a little earlier and Mary and the baby joined him at Warrachnabeal, Victoria .
+Their second child, Andrew Burt Melrose (1913-1983) was born at Warrachnabeal and then twins, Thomas Allan Melrose (1916-2009) and Edith Blair Melrose (1916-1997) were born in 1916 at Dimboola.

 viii.)
 Leonard MELROSE (1887-1963)

 Leonard was a solicitor’s clerk prior to World War I, working for the firm of Melrose & Porteous in Coldstream.
 He joined the army on 10 Feb 1915 at age 27 and must have been one of the larger recruits as he stood 5′ 11.25″.
 He was promoted to Sergeant on 20 Feb 1915 and became a Staff Sergeant on 9 April 1917.
 His army record notes that he served in Italy, at Tarento and Faenza, and was “Mentioned in Dispatches”.
 This record also notes that he was hospitalized with “epidemic fever” on 16 Oct 1918 .
 Quite likely this “epidemic fever” was what came to be called Spanish Influenza.
 It was raging around the world at this time and killed at least fifty million people.
 Luckily, Leonard survived and was discharged from the Army on 11 Jan 1919.

 In about 1914 he became a Freemason and in 1924 was appointed Grand Treasurer of the Grand Lodge of Scotland in Edinburgh.
 He lived at #18 Traquair Park, next door to his brother Andrew who lived at #20.
 He named his house Faenza after one of the places in Italy where he served while in the Army.